juliodutra2003/CsvReader/README.md

 * count * (show the count of registers)
 * count disctint property (show the total count of [distinct] values of a [property] )
 * filter property value (show all lines where a [property] has the [value])

+## TODO:
+* List of files to read and operate, instead of directly read from command line as a parameter;
+* Support to XML files
+* Support to JSON files